JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 -----
 out of order:
 At some point, one quest will involve the player choosing a Dancer.
 They can pick one out of several dancers.
+This is a way to allow the player to express their sexuality and have it interface with the game and the NPCs somehow.

 -----